lamptissue/myFlix-Angular-client/README.md

 # MyFlix Angular

-MyFlix is built using the Angular framework and utilizes the existing myFlix movie API to build the client side.
+MyFlix is built using the Angular framework and utilises the existing myFlix movie API to build the client side.
 This allows users to access a wide range of movie content and features within the app.

 # Technical Requirements
 - Angular